SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/EventData/getStateValue.md

 so.topic: reference
 ---

+# EventData.getStateValue(String stateValue)

 This method returns the value of a specified state field (i.e. custom field).